alexxu1992/Hacking-the-browser/README.md

 # Hacking-the-browser
 A really powerful ad blocking Chrome extension

-I haven't upload it to the extension store, but you can download and play it.
+I haven't uploaded it to the Chrome Extension store, but you can download from here and play it.

 Have Fun!